 In this article, we will have explained the necessary steps to install and configure Odoo on Ubuntu 20.04 LTS.
 Before continuing with this tutorial, make sure you are logged in as a user with

 sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

-Odoo is a most extensive open-source ERP that provides all business related application.
+Odoo is the most extensive open-source ERP that provides all business-related application.
 It includes a wide range of applications such as CRM, e-Commerce, website builder, billing, accounting, manufacturing, warehouse, project management, inventory, and much more, all seamlessly integrated.

 Install Odoo on Ubuntu 20.04

 Step 1.
 First, before you start installing any package on your Ubuntu server, we always recommend making sure that all system packages are updated.